acifani/node-currency-converter/README.md

 | `dest_currency`  | yes      | string | ISO currency code for the destination currency (e.g. `EUR`, `USD`, `GBP`)            |
 | `reference_date` | no       | string | Reference date for the exchange rate, in `YYYY-MM-DD` format (e.g. `2018-10-12`)     |

+**Notes**

-**Note**: Only rates for the last 90 days are available.
-Rates are only available for working days.
+- Rates are available for the last 90 days
+- Rates are available for working days only
+- If `reference_date` is not specified, it defaults to today's date

 ### Example